js216/State-evolution/README.md

   the state evolution (i.e., the time steps are the more densely packed when the fields and thus the Hamiltonian are expected to vary quickly with time)

-Finally, `scan.py` is the script to be used to run a scan over parameters.
+Finally, `main.py` is the script to be used to run a scan over parameters.
 Note the final `if __name__ == '__main__'` statement, requiring two arguments to the
 script: the "run directory", and the filename of the "option file" (to be explained in the next section).
-The scan results are written in the appropriate place in the `run_dir`, and the script `plotter.py` can parse them to produce a plot.
+The scan results are written in the appropriate place in the `run_dir`, and the plots into `plots`.

 ### Basic usage